zhouflora/playlist/README.md

 * reload saved playlist from file

 **In the GUI version of this app:**
-* add songs to my playlist and store details about its artist, album, and genre
+* add/remove songs to my playlist and store details about its artist, album, and genre
 * see a high-level overview of my playlist, particularly the titles/artists of all the songs I've added to it